EighteenZi/rocksdb_wiki/Perf-Context-and-IO-Stats-Context.md

 You can also call rocksdb::perf_context.ToString() and rocksdb::iostat_context.ToString() for a human-readable report.

 ## Profile Levels And Costs

-There are several profiling levels to help us trade off the costs:
+As always, there are trade-offs between statistics quantity and overhead, so we have designed several profile levels to choose from:

+* kEnableCount will only enable counters.

+* kEnableTimeExceptForMutex enables counter stats and most stats of time duration, except when the timing function needs to be called inside a shared mutex.

+* kEnableTime further adds stats for mutex acquisition and waiting time.

-`kEnableCount` will only enable counters.
-We avoid the more expensive calls to get system times, to lower the costs.
-In many use cases, we measure in this level for all queries, and report them when specific counters are abnormal.
+kEnableCount avoids the more expensive calls to get system times, which results in lower overhead.
+We often measure all of the operations using this level, and report them when specific counters are abnormal.

-With `kEnableTimeExceptForMutex`, we enable counter stats and most stats of time duration, except the cases where timing function needs to be called inside a shared mutex.
-With this level, RocksDB may call the timing function dozens of times for a query.
-Our common practice is to turn it on with sampled operations, as well as by user request.
-Users may still need to be careful when choosing sample rates, since costs of timing functions vary across different platforms.
-Compared to the next level `kEnableTime`, we avoid timing inside shared mutex in this case, so that the extra costs will mostly be introduced to queries being profiled.
-The impacts on global performance will be limited.
+With kEnableTimeExceptForMutex, RocksDB may call the timing function dozens of times for an operation.
+Our common practice is to turn it on with sampled operations, or when the user requests it.
+Users need to be careful when choosing sample rates, since the cost of the timing functions varies across different platforms.

-`kEnableTime` enables counter stats and all time duration stats.
-In this level, we further add stats for mutex acquisition and waiting time.
-When we suspect mutex contention as a possible bottleneck, using this level can be helpful to determine the problem.
+kEnableTime further allows timing within shared mutex, but profiling an operation may slow down other operations.
+When we suspect that mutex contention is the performance bottleneck, we use this level to verify the problem.

-Stats will not be updated, if they are not included in the profile level being used.
-It's the users' responsibility to only use stats being updated.
+How do we deal with the counters disabled in a level?
+If a counter is disabled, it we won’t be updated.

 ## Stats
 We are giving some typical examples of how to use those stats to solve your problems.
 We are not introducing all the stats here.
 A full description of all stats can be found in the header files.